 By working from home and selling more through a website I am gradually reducing miles travelled.

-The workshop is small and well insulated thus reducing energy.
+The purpose built workshop is constructed from locally grown and milled timber, insulated with sheep’s wool and roofed with FSC certified cedar shingles.
+The flooring, doors and double glazed windows are all salvaged and heat is provided by a wood burning stove.
 Our light bulbs at home, in the workshop and on the stall are low energy, plus whenever we are at outdoor events in our own canvas marquee we have LED lighting for the evenings, powered by a solar rechargeable battery system which works well even in the north of Scotland!

 All work is finished with my own blend of natural oils with a little beeswax – there are no petrochemicals or solvents in them.

-Silver findings (e.g. ear wires and brooch pins) when used are standard in the industry and as yet we do not know of any fairly traded options.
+Silver used for earring and brooch fittings are standard in the industry and as yet we do not know of any fairly traded options.
 However, using the Internet we are keeping up with developments and look forward to new opportunities arising.
-Meanwhile we have reduced the amount of metal used in the work, for example with the wooden toggle & loop necklace/pendant fitting and a wooden bead instead of wound-wire or silver crimps as cord trims.
+Meanwhile we have reduced the amount of metal used in the work, for example now all new necklaces and pendants are strung on adjustable organic hemp cord with sliding wooden beads.

 I am starting to incorporate more local stones in the jewellery.
 For example Scottish marble direct from the collector and self-gathered river & beach stones.
-We are also searching for more ethically traded semi-precious stones.
-My Baltic Sea amber is beach collected in Lithuania.
+I also use fairly traded hand polished cabochons.
+My Baltic Sea amber is beach collected in Lithuania and Poland.
 For all materials, where we can we source locally, in Scotland first, then UK.
-However, there are some products that still come a long way but we are always looking to find them fairtrade and nearer to home.
+However, there are some products that still come a long way but we are always looking to find them fair-trade and nearer to home.